Chapter 22:

 “Would you look at that?”
 Reiko allowed herself a sigh of relief.
 “Kobayashi somehow taught the kid a new trick.”

 As the final, violent excesses of the castle’s descent fell upon Sapporo, a powerful swirl emerged from the gourd’s opening.
-Loose debris, dense waves of imaginarium, capricious tempests, the gourd consumed everything within its slim frame.
-What few gales slipped past glanced harmlessly off of new, reinforced polycarbonate scattered over the city.
+Loose debris, dense waves of imaginarium, capricious tempests, the gourd consumed everything.

-The winds and imaginarium settled over all Sapporo, and the tempest carrying Castle Gramarye dispersed, revealing a day living on the edge of dusk.
+Wind and magic settled.
+The tempest carrying Castle Gramarye on its back dispersed, revealing a day living on the edge of dusk.

 The man who once tried catching catfish with a gourd now stood with a full gourd in his hands.
 He sank back into the fading river, the smile of a fisherman packing a bountiful haul painted on his face.